-Maybird Gulch Trail is a 7.4 mile out and back trail located near Sandy, UT that offers the chance to see wildlife and is rated as moderate.
+Maybird Gulch Trail to Maybrid Lakes is a 7.1 mile moderately trafficked out and back trail located near Sandy, UT that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 cross country skiing